Common forms of depression, but lasting longer than acute major depressive disorder.

 New York State Psychiatric Institute

-DJH has received grant support from Eli Lilly, Pfizer, Forest Pharmaceuticals, GlaxoSmithKline, and Bristol-Myers Squibb.
-He is a board member for the nonprofit organization Mood Disorders Support Group.
-He is author of a number of references cited in this monograph.
+DJH has received grant support from Eli Lilly, Pfizer, Forest Pharmaceuticals, GlaxoSmithKline, and Bristol-Myers Squibb, GeneSight, Marinus, Takeda, Intracellular Therapies, and Compass Pathways.
+He is an author of a number of references cited in this topic.

 Professor of Psychiatry and Mental Health